Photo by http://benvandenbroecke.be/ Copyright, ISAPP 2019.

 Frequently Asked Questions

-Here, ISAPP scientists answer some of the questions about probiotics, prebiotics, and fermented foods that are frequently asked by consumers.
+Here, ISAPP scientists answer some of the questions about probiotics, prebiotics, fermented foods, and synbiotics that are frequently asked by consumers.
 The answers below are provided by the ISAPP science translation committee.
 Where possible, links are provided for further reading of scientifically-reliable information.

 PROBIOTICS & PREBIOTICS

-What are prebiotics and probiotics and what are their benefits?
+What are probiotics and prebiotics and what are their benefits?

 Probiotics are live microorganisms that, when administered in adequate amounts, confer a health benefit on the host.
 Probiotics can support health in different ways, such as helping your immune system function properly; aiding in digestion; keeping harmful microorganisms in check; and producing vitamins and aiding in nutrient absorption.
 Additionally, some probiotics may help reduce certain conditions, like antibiotic-associated diarrhea and digestive discomfort.